Wrap It Up at the Modern Shop!

 Wednesday, December 11

 Join us at the Modern to celebrate the holiday season with cocktails, hors d’oeuvres, and special discounts on gift memberships.

 This program for families with young children is led by a docent and includes a gallery project designed by the education department.
-Both the tour and project focus on select works in the Modern’s collection.
-Registration is not required, but a sign-up sheet is provided at the front desk the day of the program.
-Attendance is limited; admission is free.
+Both the tour and project focus on select works on view at the Modern.
+Registration is not required, but a sign-up sheet is provided at the information desk the day of the program.
+Attendance is limited; admission and supplies are free.

 Amphibian Stage Productions presents

 National Theatre Live

 in association with the Modern Art Museum of Fort Worth

 National Theatre Live is the National Theatre of Great Britain's initiative to broadcast live performances from the National's stages to cinemas worldwide.
 National Theatre Live performances are filmed live in high definition and broadcast via satellite to almost 400 cinemas around the world, live in Europe and some US cities, and time-delayed in countries further afield.

 A public tour focused specifically on current special exhibitions is available at 2 pm on the first Saturday of each month.
 This tour does not require prior arrangements and begins in the Museum lobby.